beeware/briefcase/docs/how-to/publishing/android.rst

 One way to capture such a screenshot is with the Android emulator's screenshot functionality, notated by a camera icon.
 This allows your screenshot to contain just what appears on the screen rather than a picture of the virtual device.
 This will store a file in your Desktop folder.
+Screenshots must be at least 320px on their smallest dimension, no larger than 3480px on their largest dimension, and can't have an spect ratio more extreme than 2:1.
+A screenshot from the Android emulator typically fulfills these requirements.

 You will need a feature graphic.
 A feature graphic visually represents the purpose of the app or your logo and can optionally include a screenshot of the app in use, typically including device framing.
+It must be exactly 1024px by 500px.

 Google Play supports optional graphic assets including promo videos, TV banners, and 360 degree stereoscopic images.
 See also `Google's advice on graphic assets.